Microprocessor: 16-bit designs

 The first multi-chip 16-bit microprocessor was the National Semiconductor IMP-16, introduced in early 1973.
 An 8-bit version of the chipset was introduced in 1974 as the IMP-8.

-Other early multi-chip 16-bit microprocessors include the MCP-1600 that Digital Equipment Corporation (DEC) used in the LSI-11 OEM board set and the packaged PDP-11/03 minicomputer—and the Fairchild Semiconductor MicroFlame 9440, both introduced in 1975–76.
-In late 1974, National introduced the first 16-bit single-chip microprocessor, the National Semiconductor PACE, which was later followed by an NMOS version, the INS8900.
+Another early multi-chip 16-bit microprocessor is the MCP-1600 that Digital Equipment Corporation (DEC) used in 1975 for the LSI-11 OEM board set and the packaged PDP-11/03 minicomputer.

+In late 1974, National introduced the first 16-bit single-chip microprocessor, the PMOS National Semiconductor PACE, which was later followed by an NMOS version, the INS8900.

-Next in list is the General Instrument CP1600, released in February 1975, which was used mainly in the Intellivision console.
+Another single chip design is the General Instrument CP1600, released in February 1975, which was used mainly in the Intellivision console.

-Another early single-chip 16-bit microprocessor was TI's TMS 9900, which was also compatible with their TI-990 line of minicomputers.
+Another single-chip 16-bit microprocessor from 1976 was TI's TMS 9900, which was also compatible with their TI-990 line of minicomputers.
 The 9900 was used in the TI 990/4 minicomputer, the TI-99/4A home computer, and the TM990 line of OEM microcomputer boards.
 The chip was packaged in a large ceramic 64-pin DIP package, while most 8-bit microprocessors such as the Intel 8080 used the more common, smaller, and less expensive plastic 40-pin DIP.
 A follow-on chip, the TMS 9980, was designed to compete with the Intel 8080, had the full TI 990 16-bit instruction set, used a plastic 40-pin package, moved data 8 bits at a time, but could only address 16 KB.
 A third chip, the TMS 9995, was a new design.
 The family later expanded to include the 99105 and 99110.

+Another microprocessor implementation of a minicomputer is the Fairchild Semiconductor MicroFlame 9440, introduced in 1977.
+It implemented the instruction set of the Nova 2.